 - Unless otherwise noted, this is an academically focused essay, not necessarily a personal essay.
 You will likely add some personal details here and there, but be sure to keep the focus on your academic background and future potential.

 - Proofread and pay close attention to details – they really matter!

-- Keep in mind that you can continue editing your SOP after you have submitted it to programs with earlier deadlines.
+- Keep in mind that you can continue editing your ASOP after you have submitted it to programs with earlier deadlines.

 Length, Format and Tone

-- Unless otherwise noted 1-2 pages in a standard font and size is typical
+- Unless otherwise noted one to two pages in a standard font and size is typical.

 - Include your full name and proposed program of study at the top of each page – if faculty are not reading an electronic version of your essay, pages can become separated.

 - Write with confidence and in an active voice – doing this makes your sentences clear and less wordy/complicated.